paritheplatypus/SupplyChainModule/Setup.md

 ## ✅ Verification
 Once logged in:
-- You should see the **Airflow Dashboard** with a list of available DAGs (e.g., `hello_world`, `job_scheduling_sa`, `newsvendor_model`).
+- You should see the **Airflow Dashboard** with a list of available default DAGs.
 - You can now start the workflow experiments described in Chapters 3–5.

 ---

 **Note:** If you restart your EC2 instance later, you only need to:
-1. Start the instance again,
+1. Start the instance again.
-2. Reconnect via SSH,
-3. Reactivate your virtual environment, and
+2. Reactivate your virtual environment.
-4. Restart the Airflow webserver and scheduler.
+3. Restart the Airflow server.

 You **do not** need to reinitialize the database or recreate the user unless it was deleted.